- The Great Salt Lake. All photos by author (Nikki Cleveland)

 Ladyfinger Campground is a small, 5-site loop for tents only.
 The sites are hike-in with no water or electricity and are also just $20 a night.

-Island Buffalo Grill
+Eat at Island Buffalo Grill

 If you don’t feel like cooking, check out the on-site restaurant, Island Buffalo Grill near Bridger Bay Beach.
 They serve burgers and fries (including a vegetarian option) along with other meals like grilled cheese and chicken sandwiches.

-Hiking on Antelope Island
+Go HIking on Antelope Island